top of page

 White bathroom with glass shower

-• A master bath renovation might offer the best return on investment and quality of life, especially if it connects directly to the bedroom and can support full accessibility.
+• A primary bath renovation might offer the best return on investment and quality of life, especially if it connects directly to the bedroom and can support full accessibility.

 • But if you’re trying to manage cost or limit disruption, a smaller hallway or guest bathroom might be easier to adapt with basic safety upgrades.

-If you’re still deciding, it may help to explore phased planning, starting with minor updates in the smaller bath while designing a longer-term plan for the master.
+If you’re still deciding, it may help to explore phased planning, starting with minor updates in the smaller bath while designing a longer-term plan for the Primary

 Finally, consider how much disruption you're prepared for.

-• A full renovation often means 2–3 months of construction, potential relocation, and limited access to key areas during the process.
+• A full renovation often means waiting for a contractor's availability and then an additional 2–3 months of construction (pending the scope of work), potential relocation, and limited access to key areas during the process.

 There’s no right answer, only the one that aligns with your lifestyle, health needs, and emotional readiness.